 Natural Clays are packed with minerals, make excellent natural colourants in soap, and help detox the skin.

 Purple Brazilian Clay is a pastel pinky-purple colour when dry, and almost chocolate-purple when wet, and is the only colourant used in this project.
-It contrasts beautifully with the white Shea Butter Melt and Pour Soap which we have teamed off with spa themed fragrance, Sage and Lemongrass which is light and refreshing.
-We have lots of colours of clay if you prefer a different, totally natural colour.
+It contrasts beautifully with the white Shea Butter Melt and Pour Soap which we have teamed with our Sage and Lemongrass Fragrance Oil, which is light and refreshing.

 This is a simple layered Melt and Pour Soap, decorated with drizzled liquid soap and can be cut into as many bars as you like.